nveldt/LamCC/README.md

 ## Experiment 5.3: Cliques in Large Collaboration Networks

-This experiment makes use of the PMC library ([http://maximumclique.com/](http://maximumclique.com/)).
-We use the Julia programming language for the recursive maximum clique algorithm.
+This experiment makes use of the PMC library ([http://maximumclique.com/](http://maximumclique.com/)), and the MaximalCliques library ([https://github.com/aaronmcdaid/MaximalCliques](https://github.com/aaronmcdaid/MaximalCliques)).
+We call both pacakges as subroutine in the Julia programming language for the recursive maximum clique algorithm.

 ## Experiment 5.4: Clustering Yeast Genes

 Details for where to obtain the original data are included in the main text of the paper.

-A number of the original data files are not included due to their size.
+A number of the original data files are not included in the repository due to their size.

 ## Experiment 5.5: Social Network Analysis